easyt0re/Research_ADAMS_Sim/README.md

 This is just a log for my work in ADAMS Simulation.
 It helps me keep track of things.

 # LOG
+## 20170923
+### reopen *params_match_real_device.bin* but made no changes
+new block was put into the Simulink assembly but didn't work

+there was a strange offset in joint 1 and 3

+changed the setup to run xuan's motion to check the initial pose measurements

+discovered there was a new offset for joint 1 and 3

+could be b/c the design params changes or my measurements are sensible to params changes

+saved nothing and compensated new offsets in Simulink model

+**Note:** check everytime when the design params are changed

+**Note:** the unit for ADAMS model might not be as clear. the angle measurements should be in degrees but they were in rads.
+I have to check again about torques, Nm or Nmm.

 ## 20170919
 ### save *test_controlblock_whole.bin* as *params_match_real_device.bin*
 rewrote the IK just to clarify things and have it as a math model